AdaCore/learn/content/courses/Ada_For_The_C_Embedded_Developer/chapters/04_Embedded.rst

 In this example, the application will show the value 0.5 for both :ada:`Float_Value` and :ada:`Fixed_Value`.

-The major difference between floating-point and fixed-point types is the way the values are stored.
+The major difference between floating-point and fixed-point types is in the way the values are stored.
 Values of ordinary fixed-point types are, in effect, scaled integers.
 The scaling used for ordinary fixed-point types is defined by the type's :ada:`small`, which is derived from the specified :ada:`delta` and,